NCAA cancels national wrestling championships

 “Literally the hardest thing I’ve ever had to do was look my guys in the eye and tell them their season was over, and for some of them their careers,” Miller said.
 “To see the arena already set up, the coaches meeting done, we’re ready to go.
 We’re just waiting to compete.
 The eve (of the tournament), we have to tell them that their season is over.”

-The Duhawks' other four qualifiers will have another chance to live out their dreams next season.
+The Duhawks’ other four qualifiers will have another chance to live out their dreams next season.
 Jacob Krakow (174) is a junior and Daniel Ruiz (149) is a sophomore.
-Shane Liegel (184) and Wyatt Wriedt (285) are a freshman.
+Shane Liegel (184) and Wyatt Wriedt (285) are freshmen.

 “Our season is over.
 Division III wrestling you go Oct.
 10 to this tournament,” he said.
 “Our season is essentially over.
 Unless there’s some kind of exemption that they give.
 I don’t know what they’re going to do.”